rbowen/modrewrite_and_friends/20_mod_rewrite.rst

     RewriteMap MapName MapType:MapSource

+MapName
-\textbf{MapName}: The name of the 'function' that you're creating
+    The name of the 'function' that you're creating

+MapType
-\textbf{MapType}: The type of the map.
+    The type of the map.
 The various available map types are discussed below.

+MapSource
-\textbf{MapSource}: The location from which the map definition will be obtained, such as a file, database query, or predefined function.
+    The location from which the map definition will be obtained, such as a file, database query, or predefined function.

 The ``RewriteMap`` directive must be used either in virtualhost context, or in global server context.
 This is because a ``RewriteMap`` is loaded at server startup time, rather than at request time, and, as such, cannot be specified in a ``.htaccess`` file.

+TODO Example

 Using a RewriteMap
 ``````````````````